danielamram/ai-dlp-proxy/README.md

 # Install dependencies
 npm install

+# Setup CA certificate for TLS interception (required for HTTPS inspection)
+npm run setup

 # Start the proxy
 npm start

 # Or with options
 PROXY_PORT=8888 BLOCK_MODE=true npm start
 ```

+> **Note**: TLS interception is enabled by default.
+You must install and trust the CA certificate to inspect HTTPS traffic.
+Without it, applications will show certificate errors.

 ## Configuration